Questions You Must Consider Before Opening a Hospice Business

 What costs are involved in opening a hospice business?

-The open-up costs will differ depending on the type of hospice care you will provide and state you are doing business.
-If your business planning includes opening a licensed home health non-Medicare agency, open-up costs are an estimated $60,000 to $100,000, while Medicare-certified hospice facilities should cost $150,000 to $350,000.
+The start-up costs will differ depending on the type of hospice care you will provide and state you are doing business.
+Whether your business planning includes opening a licensed home health agency or a stand alone Medicare-certified hospice business, startup costs will vary.
 These investments will include the following:

 - Computer hardware and software